 Tired of weeding your garden?
 Then don’t!
-Change the way you think about weeds with help from The 2015 Old Farmer’s Almanac.
+Change the way you think about weeds.
 A weed after all is a plant whose virtues have not yet been discovered.

 Why We Need Weeds